 Now, you may be wondering why Sartre would have imagined that recognition of our essential freedom would lead to nausea.
 Shouldn’t he have thought, instead, that this recognition is liberating?
 Why nausea when you can choose to feel, however absurdly, pure bliss?
 And shouldn’t he have thought that the fact that there is no GIVEN Ego Self is an opportunity for you get to construct one on whatever model you would like?
 Why not see that constructed Ego Self as an artistic creation that you work on throughout your life?

-Well, he should have, but the truth is that for all his brilliance, Sartre was pretty messed up due to some unresolved Mommy issues that I won’t go into here (but she is partial autobiography The Words).
-He really didn’t see how very positive his philosophy was.
-Quite the contrary.
+Well, he should have, but the truth is that for all his brilliance, Sartre was pretty messed up due to some unresolved Mommy issues that I won’t go into here (but see the partial autobiography The Words).
+My take: he really didn’t grok how very positive his philosophy was.

 So, that’s one thing that Sartre got wrong.
 Here’s another: While you are not pre-determined, you do operate within a great many constraints on what you can create.
 Maybe your physical and intellectual endowments are such that, however hard you might work at it, you will never be a principal dancer in a ballet company or win the Field medal in mathematics.
 You can think of these biological constraints—your genetic inheritance, as like keys on a piano.
 You can’t make the piano sound like a tuba, perhaps, but you can play an astonishing variety of types of music on them, if you work at it.
 (Sartre does acknowledge these limitations in B&N, and he has a term for them.
 He calls them your “facticity.”
 But he doesn’t think that they matter much.)